The Thick of It: Legacy

 Many commentators have written about the show's continued relevance in the years following its final series.
 In 2016, NME published an article titled "Eight Times Brexit Made British Politics Look Like The Thick of It".
 The following year, Ianucci revived Malcolm Tucker for a 4-page Brexit debate against Alan Partridge (another character he co-created) for The Big Issue.
 Gavin Haynes wrote in Vice in 2019:Time and again, The Thick of It led and reality fell in behind.
 Eighteen months after "Do you know what it's like to clean up your own mother's piss?" we had The Gillian Duffy Incident.
 Nick Clegg used to bang on about "alarm clock Britain".
 Season four's Nicola Murray had her own target market: "the quiet bat-people".
 Murray's came first.
 The term "omnishambles", coined on the show in 2009, leapt from the screen into politics after George Osborne's flaky 2012 budget.
 By the following year, Malcolm Tucker's phrase had entered the OED.

 Adam Miller, writing for Herald Scotland, wrote that it "has become a cliche" to compare modern political developments to the show, noting: "rarely has a Tory story in the last few years not led to The Thick of It trending on Twitter."
 Collider's Joe Hoeffner wrote in 2022: "Just as any vaguely dystopian technological development is compared to an episode of Black Mirror, people can't help but wonder what Malcolm Tucker would have to say whenever someone in Whitehall makes a fool of themselves, which, in recent years, is more or less on a daily basis."

+On 26 August 2025 Peter Mandelson wrote in an e-mail discussing the propriety of a replica of a red box being given as a gift to former US president Bill Clinton that "This is like something out of the Thick of It."